 COVID-19 Updates: Visit our Learning Goes On site for news and resources for supporting educators, families, policymakers and advocates.

 Alicia DeHoyos will be a ninth-grader at South San Antonio High School in its early college program.
-She is currently serving as an intern with IDRA through a partnership with the Family Services Association in San Antonio.
-She assists with developing the Texas Chief Science Officers (CSO) program.
-As a fourth-year CSO and Texas CSO leadership council member, she offers a strong student perspective to help improve our future programming activities and special project developments.
+She served as an intern with IDRA through a partnership with the Family Services Association in San Antonio.
+She assisted with developing the Texas Chief Science Officers (CSO) program.
+As a fourth-year CSO and Texas CSO leadership council member, she offered a strong student perspective to help improve our future programming activities and special project developments.
 Currently, she is a Level 3 CSO with CSO International and serves on its equity for everyone committee.
 After she receives her high school diploma, she aims to attend the University of Texas at Austin and later transfer to Harvard Law to pursue a degree in criminal justice.

 Melivia Mujica is a queer first-generation Chicana from the south side of San Antonio and a junior at Texas A&M Kingsville where she is pursuing her double major in law and environmental science.
 Since her sophomore year in high school, she has been a student advocate at her Title I high school, at which time she was able to push her school toward greater structural equity through her leadership as a student organizer.